You haven’t lived if you’ve never had a measure for a suit.

 To decide where to end your tape measure, you have two options.
-You can measure all the way to the floor and simply remove one or two inches from the final measurement.
+First, you can measure all the way to the floor and simply remove one or two inches from the final measurement.

 Your other choice is to make your best guestimate of where the hem of your pants would fall.

-Be sure that you have on the proper dress shoes that you would be likely to wear with the suit, or at least a similar pair.
+Be sure that you have on the proper dress shoes that you would likely wear with the suit, or at least a similar pair.

-You also need to be sure that you start the tape measure at the proper place where your pants sit.
+You also need to be sure that you start the tape measure properly where your pants sit.
 Begin at the same spot where you took your pants’ waist measurement.

 The Inseam Length Measurement